 The non-Indian commercial fishery is allocated 30.7 percent of the non-Indian share of the Area 2A TAC for a directed halibut fishery and an incidental catch fishery during the salmon troll fishery.
 The non-Indian commercial allocation is approximately 19.9 percent of the Area 2A TAC.
-Incidental catch of halibut in the primary directed sablefish fishery north of Point Chehalis, WA will be authorized if the Washington sport allocation exceeds 224,110 lb (101.7 mt) as described in section (e)(3) of this Plan.
+Incidental catch of halibut in the primary directed sablefish fishery north of Point Chehalis, WA will be authorized if the Washington sport allocation exceeds 224,110 lbpounds (lbs) (101.7 metric tons (mt)) as described in section (e)(3) of this Plan.
 The structuring and management of these three fisheries is as follows.